thosgood/this-weeks-finds/markdown/201-250/week246.md

 > seers, who can peer ahead into the darkness.

 He later regretted this way of putting it, and I think rightly so.
-The term \"seer\" suggests that some people have a better-than-average ability to see the right answers to profound questions.
-This may be true, but it\'s hard to tell ahead of time who is a seer and who is not.
+The term "seer" suggests that some people have a better-than-average ability to see the right answers to profound questions.
+This may be true, but it's hard to tell ahead of time who is a seer and who is not.
 Smolin later wrote:

 > Here is a metaphor due to Eric Weinstein that I would have put in the